medusajs/medusa/docs/content/add-plugins/slack.md

 ### Medusa Server

-This tutorial assumes you already have a Medusa server installed.
-If you don’t, please follow along with the [quickstart guide](../quickstart/quick-start.mdx).
+This tutorial assumes you already have a Medusa backend installed.
+If you don’t, please follow along with the [quickstart guide](../core/backend/install.mdx).

 ### Redis

 Medusa's event system works by pushing data into a queue that is based on [Redis](https://redis.io/).
 This queue then notifies handlers of different events of this data that is pushed into the queue.
 The handlers then use this data to perform a certain action.

-As the Slack plugin will listen to the `order.placed` event to know when to send notifications, you'll need to have Redis installed and configured with your Medusa server.
+As the Slack plugin will listen to the `order.placed` event to know when to send notifications, you'll need to have Redis installed and configured with your Medusa backend.

 You can read the [Set up your development enviornment guideline](../tutorial/0-set-up-your-development-environment.mdx#redis) to learn more about how you can install and setup Redis.